jumpjack/WrightIsometricTest/README.md

 Note: "player" (stencil "!") is not visible in layer 1 because it's over a tile; it's defined in layer 2.

+Note 2: it's available a tilemap [converter](https://jumpjack.github.io/WrightIsometricTest/tools/) from Tiled format to Wright format for tilemaps (click on "tiled tool" tab).

 ----------------
 # Originale readme